-- 6. If the Agent or Admin listener key pairs change as a result of the import operation, restart PingAccess. - 7.
+- 5. If the Agent or Admin listener key pairs change as a result of the import operation, restart PingAccess. - 6.
 If the environment is clustered, ensure that the replica administrative node and engine nodes are using the proper engine keys, and if they aren't, re-save them to generate a new public key, and reconfigure them to use the newly generated key.

-For more information, see Clustering in PingAccess.
+You can find more information in Clustering in PingAccess.